OutSystems/docs-odc/src/eap/building-apps/use-ai/configure-data-source/aiab-api-contract.md

 ---
-summary: Use the OutSystems API contract to implement your retrieval logic and integrate it with AI Agent Builder.
+summary: Use the custom data source API contract to implement your retrieval logic and integrate it with AI Agent Builder.
 tags:
 locale: en-us
 guid: 2930096d-810e-49ab-8656-c9ec424f5828